pineunity/apmec/doc/source/contributor/tacker_conductor.rst

       under the License.

 ================
-Tacker conductor
+Apmec conductor
 ================

-Tacker conductor is a component which is used to communicate with other components via message RPC.
+Apmec conductor is a component which is used to communicate with other components via message RPC.
 In the conductor, the RPC server sides can access the apmec base on behalf of them.